Crock Pot Red Beans and Rice is a flavor-packed dish that tastes cozy and comforting, yet is lighter than traditional red beans and rice recipes.

 Have you ever taken a trip to a place you knew little or nothing about?
 Just gotten the urge to go, so you booked a ticket and went with only your bag and a vague idea as to what you were going to do when you got there?

-A couple years ago Ben and I did just that when we hopped aboard a plane and headed south to spend a week in the Big Easy – New Orleans.
+A couple years ago my husband and I did just that when we hopped aboard a plane and headed south to spend a week in the Big Easy, aka New Orleans.

-At the time neither of us knew a great deal about the city, except what we’d seen on the news during coverage of Hurricane Katrina, and our experience in the south was limited to sunny SoCal, Epcot Center, and watching Divine Secrets of the Ya-Ya Sisterhood on repeat in college.
+At the time neither of us knew a great deal about the city, and our experience in the south was limited to sunny SoCal, Epcot Center, and watching Divine Secrets of the Ya-Ya Sisterhood on repeat in college.

 With a why not attitude though, and no expectations, we packed up, headed out, and ended up having the time of our lives!